Ai Accountant

 Edge case flags

 Automation highlights composition dealers, RCM on GTA or legal services, SEZ or LUT supplies, advances and adjustments, and import scenarios.
-For category setup patterns, see setting up the GST category type.
+For detailed classification rules, the ICAI Indirect Taxes Committee publications offer useful guidance on complex scenarios.

 Mapping GST Codes to Ledgers in Tally and Zoho